krzychb/toit-samples/climate-tft/README.md

   ]
 ```

-To add the text to the display we first need to define some initial parameters like the text orientation on the display, font color and alignment.
+To add the text to the display we first need to define some initial parameters like the text orientation on the display, font color and font alignment.
 This information is assigned to variable `sans_context` in the first line of the code below.
 Please note the text is aligned right using `--alignment=TEXT_TEXTURE_ALIGN_RIGHT`.
-Such alignment has been already reflected on the layout where location of the text is measured from the end of the text.
+Such alignment has been already reflected on the layout drawing above where location of the text is measured from the end of the text.
 Using previously defined context we can then add couple of lines of text formatted for showing measured parameters of temperature, relative humidity and atmospheric pressure.
-The last line is adding some static text but may used for showing e.g. current time.
+The last line is adding some static text to personalize display.

 ```python
   sans_context := tft.context --landscape --color=WHITE --font=sans